cloudacademypilot/azure-ai-ml-document-processing-lab/steps/02/documentation.md

 3. Click on the _layout-checklist.jpg_ sample and then click on Analyze.
 Upon completion, the result is displayed on the right.
 Hovering over the cards under _Text_ reveals its respective block.
 Beside the highlighted block, the extracted text along with the polygon coordinates and role if identified is displayed.
 There are separate tabs for tables and selection marks.
 ![Analysis results page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/02/assets/2.3.png)

-4. Got to the _Result_ tab to view the JSON output.
+4. Go to the _Result_ tab to view the JSON output.
     1. Paragraph extraction: The Layout model extracts all identified blocks of text in the _paragraphs_ collection as a top level object under _analyzeResults_.
 Each entry in this collection represents a text block and includes the extracted text as _content_ and the bounding _polygon_ coordinates.
 The _span_ information points to the text fragment within the top level _content_ property that contains the full text from the document.
 The _role_ property extracts logical roles like titles, section headings, page headers, page footers.
         1. Paragraph roles: The model extracts logical roles like titles, section headings, page headers, page footers, and more.
 The model assigns certain text blocks in the _paragraphs_ collection with their specialized role or type predicted by the model.
 They're best used with unstructured documents to help understand the layout of the extracted content for a richer semantic analysis.
 The following paragraph roles are supported: